 - Select the target character set for migration.
 Ensure that "Archive the existing repository" is selected, and then click Next.
 Figure 4-3 appears.

 Figure 4-3 Repository Configuration Wizard - Select Tablespace

-When connecting with DMU 2.1.1 to a database that has an existing repository installed by DMU 2.0 or DMU 2.1, the Repository Configuration Wizard provides the option to upgrade the repository from DMU version 2.0 or 2.1 to the DMU version 2.1.1.
+When connecting DMU 19.1 to a database whose repository was installed by the DMU 2.2 or 2.1.1 software, the Repository Configuration Wizard enables you to upgrade the repository to DMU 19.1.

 Repository has been upgraded successfully.

 To remove the DMU repository:

 - From the Migration menu or the context menu of the database node in the Navigator pane, select Configure DMU Repository.A dialog box appears providing you the option to uninstall the repository.

 - Select Uninstall the repository, and then click Next.The DMU repository is uninstalled.